Baron Blood (film)

-Baron Blood (Gli orrori del castello di Norimberga) is a 1972 horror film directed by Mario Bava.
-An international co-production of Italy and West Germany, the film stars Joseph Cotten as Baron Otto Von Kleist, a murderous noble who is resurrected from the dead by his descendant, Peter (Antonio Cantafora), and a college student named Eva (Elke Sommer).
+Baron Blood (Gli orrori del castello di Norimberga) is a 1972 horror film directed by Mario Bava, and starring Joseph Cotten, Elke Sommer, Massimo Girotti, Antonio Cantafora and Rada Rassimov.
+The film centers on Baron Otto von Kleist (Cotten), a murderous noble who is resurrected from the dead by his descendant, Peter (Cantafora), and a college student named Eva (Sommer).

+An international co-production of Italy and West Germany, the film was shot primarily on-location at Burg Kreuzenstein and Klosterneuburg in Austria.
+It represented Bava's return to the gothic horror sub-genre after making contemporary giallo films.
+It was released in Italy on 25 February 1972 by Jumbo Cinematografica.